2019 ABN AMRO World Tennis Tournament

 The 2019 ABN AMRO World Tennis Tournament (or Rotterdam Open) was a men's tennis tournament played on indoor hard courts.
 It took place at the Rotterdam Ahoy arena in the Dutch city of Rotterdam, between 11 and 17 February 2019.
 It was the 46th edition of the Rotterdam Open, and part of the ATP Tour 500 series of the 2019 ATP Tour.
-The tournament also included a Men's Wheelchair Tennis Singles and Doubles draw.
-The wheelchair tennis event was an ITF-1 level tournament, with a total of $32,000 prize money.
+The tournament also included a Men's Wheelchair Tennis Singles and Doubles draw, which was an ITF-1 level tournament, with a total of $32,000 prize money.